Resume for Carpenter

 6. Certifications and Training

-If you’ve attended specific training courses or obtained certifications directly related to carpentry.
-List them on this page.
-This will show your commitment to professional development and ongoing education within the field.
+If you’ve taken part in any specific training programs or have obtained any certifications that directly relate to carpentry, include the details in this section.
+This will show your commitment in professional growth and continuing education within the field.

 Example: